nhanson/Recipes/Bread/Cinnamon Rolls.md

 On a floured surface, knead in the remaining flour to make a soft dough that is smooth and elastic (3-5 minutes).
 Shape into a ball.
 Placed in a greased bowl, cover and let rise in a warm place till double (about 1 hour).
 Punch down.
 Let rest 10 minutes.
-Shape dough into a 12x8 inch rectangle.
+Shape dough into a 12&times;8-inch rectangle.
 Brush with melted butter.
 In a small bowl mix &frac12; cup sugar and 2 teaspoons of cinnamon.
 Sprinkle sugar-cinnamon mixture over the top of the melted butter.